 - For an added sweet taste, you can always spray the chicken when it is smoked with bourbon, apple juice, and vinegar.
 This will yield an amazingly different taste.

-- To notch up the flavor even more, apply some bbq sauce to the chicken at the end of your cooking session and let it smoke for a bit.
-The water in the bbq sauce will evaporate leaving behind the other ingredients that make it so tasty.
+- To notch up the flavor even more, apply some BBQ sauce to the chicken at the end of your cooking session and let it smoke for a bit.
+The water in the BBQ sauce will evaporate, leaving behind the other ingredients that make it so tasty.

 - Remove the chicken from the grill and let it rest for a few minutes before serving.